GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 *  :doc:`gmt` now has a --show-cores option that reports the available cores.

-*  :doc:`gmtconvert` adds a **-C** option that can be used to eliminate segments on output based on the number of of records it contains.
+*  :doc:`gmtconvert` adds a **-C** option that can be used to eliminate segments on output based on the number of records it contains.
 We also added a **-F** option to create line segments from an input data sets using a variety of connectivity modes.

 *  :doc:`gmtmath` adds the operator **BPDF** for binomial probability distribution and **BCDF** for the cumulative binomial distribution function.
-Due to confusion with other probability distributions we have introduced a series of new operator names (but accept backwards compatibility).
+Due to confusion with other probability distributions we have introduced a series of new operator names (but honor backwards compatibility).
 Listing the pdf and cdf for each distribution, these are **TPDF** and **TCDF** for the Student t-distribution, **FPDF** and **FCDF** for the F-distribution, **CHIPDF** and **CHICDF** for the Chi-squared distribution,